Federal Agency Name(s): Oceanic and Atmospheric Research (OAR), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce

 Please upload an electronic copy of all application items, with required signatures.
 The electronic version of your application must be submitted as PDFs using the California Sea Grant submission link:

 Instructions for each element/section are included in the eSeaGrant online application form and are described in the 2025 Knauss Fellowship Student Guide.
-Please make sure to include your last name in the file names for each section of the proposal (e.g., Smith_budget.pdf or Smith_cv.pdf).
+Please make sure to include your last name in the file names for each section of the proposal (e.g., Smith_cv.pdf).

-To maintain confidentiality, letters of recommendation may be submitted directly from the referee to California Sea Grant through eSeaGrant (directions for this are in eSeaGrant) and must be submitted by the application deadline to be considered.
-Letters may also be emailed to firstname.lastname@example.org.
+Letters of recommendation may be submitted directly from the referee to California Sea Grant through eSeaGrant (directions for this are in eSeaGrant) and must be submitted by the application deadline to be considered.
 Please address letters to Dr. Shauna Oh, Director, California Sea Grant.
 Letter writers must include their name and title/organization in the letter.

 Late submissions may lead to the rejection of incomplete applications.
 Candidates are encouraged to work with referees to meet the deadline.

 All applicants will be evaluated on their application package according to the application content.
 Evaluation Criteria used by the National Sea Grant Office (NSGO) may be found in the 2025 Knauss Fellowship Student Guide. (pages 8 - 17)